 How do I play Powerball?

 To play Powerball in Pennsylvania and other states, you begin by purchasing a $1 ticket and then selecting five numbers plus the Powerball.
 Powerball tickets can be purchased up to thirteen weeks in advance.
-Cut off time to purchase a Powerball ticket is 9:59pm Eastern Time on drawing days (Wednesdays and Sundays).
+Cut off time to purchase a Powerball ticket is 9:59pm Eastern Time on drawing days (Wednesdays and Saturdays).